 Resort Altitude: 2,100m

 Total Ski Area: 300km

 Blue Runs: 69

 Cross Country: 44km

-With a resort altitude of 2,100m and a top lift going as high as 3,550m, a Tignes ski holiday offers one of the most snow-sure ski trips in Europe.
+With a resort altitude of 2,100m and a top lift going as high as 3,456m, a Tignes ski holiday offers one of the most snow-sure ski trips in Europe.
 The Grande Motte glacier means that you can ski here nearly all year round, with the lifts open 11 months of the year.
-With a healthy selection of green, blues, reds and blacks; Tignes is the perfect resort for all levels of skiers.
-Tignes also links with Val-d'Isère to form the Espace Killy, one of the most impressive ski areas in the world.
+With a healthy selection of green, blues, reds and blacks; Tignes is the perfect ski resort for all levels of skiers.
+Tignes also links with Val d'Isère to form one of the most impressive ski areas in the world.

-The upper sections of the Grande Motte are a good place for beginners to get their ski legs on, with most of the terrain being rather gentle.
-Intermediate and advanced skiers will probably benefit the most from the Espace Killy’s diverse skiing area.
+For new skiers, Tignes ski resort offers two specially dedicated beginners areas that can be used free of charge.
+Intermediate and advanced skiers will probably benefit the most from the diverse skiing area.
 There are some great cruising blues and steep descents to be found on the Grand Motte, and long winding slopes can be found in Val Claret and Col de Fresse.
 Freeriders will want to ski the Paquerette, Epilobe and the face of the Aiguille Percee for some steep powdery action.